Salesforce Trigger Concepts

-Activity (call started, form received, call ended, data is retrieved, manual update, etc)
+- Activity (call started, form received, the call ended, data is retrieved, manual update, etc)

-If the activity (call, text, or FormReactor) doesn’t meet the criteria, the triggers skips those actions in the workflow and moves to the next set of rules.
+If the activity (call, text, or FormReactor) doesn’t meet the criteria, the triggers will skip those actions in the workflow and moves to the next set of rules.

-Each immediate workflow is executed as soon as the criteria evaluates to true.
+- Each immediate workflow is executed as soon as the criteria are met as true.

 Regardless of when the workflow executes, here are some of the things you can do:

-Send the caller a text message and append as a completed task.
+- Send the caller a text message and append it as a completed task.